History of DJing: 1960s and 1970s

 Mexican born Agustin Martinez, resident of the famous Acapulco "Tequila a Go-Go" Nightclub, has been credited with being the first Club DJ that mixed tracks and edited them live in 1964.
 A new club in Acapulco was founded a few years later called "Armando's Le Club".

 By 1968, the number of dance clubs started to decline; most American clubs either closed or were transformed into clubs featuring live bands.
 Neighborhood block parties that were modeled after Jamaican sound systems gained popularity in Europe and in the boroughs of New York City.

+In 1970 BBC Radio 1 employs the first ever female radio DJ Annie Nightingale.
+She remains the longest-serving presenter at BBC to this day.
+In honor of Nightingale a scholarship was set up with her name for female and non-binary DJ's.

 In 1973, Jamaican-born DJ Kool Herc, widely regarded as the "father of hip-hop culture," performed at block parties in his Bronx neighborhood and developed a technique of mixing back and forth between two identical records to extend the rhythmic instrumental segment, or break.
 Turntablism, the art of using turntables not only to play music but to manipulate sound and create original music, began to develop.

-In 1974, Technics released the first SL-1200 turntable, which evolved into the SL-1200 MK2 in 1979—which, as of the early-2010s, remains an industry standard for DJing.
+In 1972, Technics released the first SL-1200 turntable, which evolved into the SL-1200 MK2 in 1979—which, as of the early-2010s, remains an industry standard for DJing.
 In 1974, German electronic music band Kraftwerk released the 22-minute song "Autobahn," which takes up the entire first side of the album of the same title.
 Years later, Kraftwerk became a significant influence on hip-hop artists such as Afrika Bambaataa and house music pioneer Frankie Knuckles.
 During the mid-1970s, Hip-hop music and culture began to emerge, originating among urban African Americans and Latinos in New York City.
 The four main elements of Hip Hop culture are graffiti, DJing, b-boying, and MCing (rapping).